Azkel1/SCS_Telemetry_WebApp/README.md

 ## Installing instructions

-1. Download the prebuild `.exe` from the releases section
+1. Download the latest version `.zip` from the releases section
+2. Extract the `.zip` into a folder
-2. Run the program `SCS_Telemetry_WebApp.exe`
+3. Run the program `SCS_Telemetry_WebApp.exe`
-3. Open the game
+4. Open the game
-4. Open a web browser and navigate to `localhost:8080` or `[ip of the computer running the program here]:8080`
+5. Open a web browser and navigate to `localhost:8080` or `[ip of the computer running the program here]:8080`

 ---